The Nasdaq-100 index has outperformed the S&P 500 Index in 2017, rising 20.0% YTD compared to a 6.4% rise for the S&P 500 as of August 25, 2017.

 On a year-over-year basis, the Eurozone Inflation Index was at 1.3% in July 2017—the same as in June, according to data provided by Eurostat.

 According to a report by the Office for National Statistics, on a monthly basis, the United Kingdom’s inflation fell 0.1 in July 2017.

 The stronger improvement in consumer sentiment indicates that consumers’ overall economic outlook has remained positive so far in August 2017.

-According to the United States Census Bureau data on May 12, 2017, US retail sales rose 0.40% in April 2017, which was below market expectations of a 0.60% rise.
+According to data provided by the U.S. Census Bureau, US retail sales rose 0.6% in July 2017, which beat the market’s expectations of a 0.4% rise.

 Indicators are important for investors and market participants—they show a picture of a country’s economic health.